esbmc/esbmc-action/README.md

 Note that if this input is set to a negative option, then it will still be necessary to checkout the repository with a fetch depth of 2 for this action to work.
 This option exists so that the user may install any dependencies for the workflow without them being overwritten by the checkout in this action.

+#### fail-fast:

+Whether or not to exit this action when an ESBMC verification failure occurs.
+This value is negative ('n') by default and any value other than 'y' or 'Y' will also be interpreted as negative (do not fail fast).

+Note that on Windows runners, this fail-fast strategy can not be used with the display-overhead input activated.
+If this is done, the overhead will be displayed after each ESBMC run, but this action will not fail fast.

+#### display-overhead:

+Whether or not to display the CPU seconds taken and peak memory usage of each run of ESBMC.
+This value is negative ('n') by default and any value other than 'y' or 'Y' will also be interpreted as negative (do not display the overhead).
+It is worth taking into account that when using this input on Windows and MacOS runners, an extra package will need to be installed at the start of the action.

+Note that on Windows runners, this input can not be used with the fail-fast input active.
+If this is done, the overhead will be displayed after each ESBMC run, but this action will not fail fast.

 ## Outputs

 #### artifact-id: